leafo/aroma/site/index.md

 If you've ever done web programming you're probably familiar with making asynchronous requests to a server to fetch resources by providing some sort of a callback function.
-On the other hand, when loading code in Lua typically write something synchronous like:
+On the other hand, when loading code in Lua you typically write something synchronous like:

     ```lua